The 3100 is a BrushSync enabled toothbrush. However, the official Sonicare website and packaging do not promote this as a feature.

 As I will explain in more detail later, Philips has now even changed their conventional charging stand to reduce plastic use.

-So why then, does the brush handle, the brush head, charging stand and the travel case all come in a plastic sleeve?!
+So why then, does the brush handle, the brush head and charging stand come in a plastic sleeve?!
 It is LDPE 4 plastic, which can technically be recycled, but it is still fairly difficult to do for most people.

 I think on the whole Philips strategy is positive, but it seems a bit daft to wrap parts of the package in plastic when they don’t need to be.
 The brush head, I kind of understand, but the other parts?!
 It feels like they are missing some of the obvious bits here.